 - Wii ports of Sam & Max: Freelance Police tend to have the cursor permanently stuck in the lower right corner of the screen, among many other bugs.

 - Multiple times, episodes of their more recent games would have bugs such as lag, audio suddenly dropping out, character models not loading in, and more.

 - Production Posse: Roger L. Jackson and Andrew Chaikin pop up a lot, among others.

 - Revisiting the Roots: They've experimented with much more dramatic or dynamic story-telling for quite a while, and state that they intend for Poker Night 2 (featuring Ash Williams, Brock Samson, Claptrap, and Sam as players, while GLaDOS deals.) to be much more humorous.Dan Connors: "It's great to revisit our roots after the success of The Walking Dead.
 People might not know that we have a strong history of humor in our games and players are going to find a lot of laughs in Poker Night 2, Poker Night 2 is another example of our ability to work with phenomenal partners and bring great characters to life in the gaming universe."

 - Running Gag: The drink Banang has popped up in some form or another throughout their games.

-- Wham Episode: They have a penchant for this, with quite possibly their best examples being Sam & Max: The Devil's Playhouse Episode 5, Back to the Future Episode 3, and Tales of Monkey Island Episode 4.
-The Walking Dead takes this to a whole new level, with practically every episode being this in some way.
+- Wham Episode: They have a penchant for this, with quite possibly their best examples being Sam and Max: Season 3, Episode 5, Back to the Future Episode 3, and Tales of Monkey Island Episode 4.
+Their more recent games (The Walking Dead, Telltale's Game of Thrones, The Wolf Among Us), tend to take this to a whole new level, with every episode being a huge Wham Episode.